-- 5. End define and run a geometry optimization at CC2 level: jobex -level cc2 - 6.
-Since we have chosen the gradients and the energy of the excited states, jobex will do a geometry optimization of the first excited state.
-If you delete the keyword Sexcitations, you will get the ground state. - 7.
+- 6. Since we have chosen the gradients and the energy of the excited states, jobex will do a geometry optimization of the first excited state.
+If you delete the keyword \$excitations, you will get the ground state. - 7.
 Run NumForce -level cc2 > force.out - 8.
 Take a look at force.out and numforce/aoforce.out.